See the results of our 2021 Family Budget Survey. Click Here to Learn More!

 In the vast majority of cases, you’ll also have to place a down payment on the home.
 One factor to note: A higher down payment upfront can result in a lower interest rate on the loan amount.

-In addition to the size of the down payment, the interest payment amounts on the loan will also depend on your credit score and debt-to-income ratio.
-Different lenders may have different policies, but generally, they’re looking for a high loan-to-value of the home.
-The riskier a borrower seems, the greater the cost of the loan compared to the home, so the lender feels confident they’ll profit one way or another.
+In addition to the size of the down payment, the interest rate on the loan will also depend on your credit score and debt-to-income ratio.
+Different lenders may have different policies, but generally, they’re looking for a low loan-to-value of the home.
+The riskier a borrower seems, the greater the cost of the loan compared to the home, since the lender wants to hedge against the possibility of default.

 There are also different types of mortgages, and the type of loan you choose will make a big difference in your loan term, amortization schedule, and other repayment factors.